danielrcollins1/Arena/README.md

 Note that at the current time, combat is primarily melee only; no sense of space, location, or movement is simulated.
-One round of special attacks is allowed at the start of combat (e.g., giant boulders, basilisk gaze, vampire charm, etc.).
+One round of special attacks is allowed at the start of combat (e.g., dragon breath, giant boulders, medusa gaze, etc.).
 Targets of attacks are determined randomly (as per AD&D DMG p.
 63 and 70), with each strike.

 To the extent that the original rules are ambiguous or in need of DM